Commands

 |---|---|

---json | Output as JSON instead of the interactive browser |
+--json | Print the result as JSON |

---quiet | Do not print anything (unless --json is set) |
+-q, --quiet | Suppress output (unless --json is set) |

 --project | Only read the project lock (./kasetto.lock) in the current directory |